dlwicksell/axiom/README.md

 ### Changelog ###
 * Added ERROR CODES section to mktags.1 man page
-* Fixed small bug with syntax highlighting while using gvim in mumps.vim.
+* Fixed small bug with syntax highlighting while using gvim in mumps.vim
 * Small correction to README.md
-* Added some default settings for using M-tools with gvim in .vimrc.
+* Added some default settings for using M-tools with gvim in .vimrc
+* Fixed small issue in m-tools.txt